pavanlinux/Learn_Ansible/03b-Ansible-Modules/notes.md

 - git: The git module is used for managing Git repositories.
 You can clone, pull, or push code repositories on remote hosts.

 - docker_image/docker_container: These modules manage Docker containers and images.
 You can build, start, stop, and manage Docker containers.

-- lineinfile: This module is helpful for managing lines in files, such as adding, modifying, or deleting lines in configuration files.

-- copy: The copy module is used for copying files from the control machine to remote hosts.

 - yum_repository/dnf_repository: These modules manage YUM and DNF repositories on Linux systems, allowing you to add, modify, or remove repository configurations.